User Guide for GEOPM Runtime

 GEOPM Application Launch Wrapper

 The GEOPM Runtime package installs the geopmlaunch command.
-This command is a wrapper for MPI launch commands such as srun, aprun, and mpiexec, where the wrapper script enables the GEOPM runtime.
+This command is a wrapper for MPI launch commands such as srun, aprun, and mpiexec.hydra, where the wrapper script enables the GEOPM runtime.
 The geopmlaunch command supports the same command-line interface as the underlying launch command, while extending the interface with GEOPM-specific options.
-The geopmlaunch application launches the primary compute application and the GEOPM control thread on each compute node, and manages all process CPU affinity requirements.
+The geopmlaunch application launches the primary compute application and the GEOPM control thread on each compute node.
 This wrapper is documented in the geopmlaunch(1) man page.

 CPU Affinity Requirements